itu-tid/lecture-notes/Lectures/9-Effects-Hooks-and-3rd-Party-Libraries.md

 When is this not sufficient?

+Every time when, as a side effect of changing state... you want to do something else than re-render.
+Rendering is taken care by React.
+The side effects, you take care of.

 *Example*:
 - When a ChatRoom component must connect to the server to download the corresponding info
 - When you want to change the title of the page based on some info that the component knows
-- When you want to save something to local storage...
+- When you want to save something to database based on some changes in the UI

-Every time when, as a side effect of changing state... you want to do something else than re-render.

 **Side Effects in React = actions that a functional component does besides rendering the component.**